shoeheng/dbmle/dbmle-pkg/README.md

 Note on Approximation
 ----------------------------------------------------------------------

 When `method="approx"`, the package estimates MLEs using a fast local search rather than testing every possible joint distribution of always takers, compliers, defiers, and never takers.
-For all experiment results resulting from experiments with an equal number of individuals in intervention and control up to a sample size of 200, we have verified the approximation is correct.
+For all outcomes resulting from experiments with an equal number of individuals in intervention and control up to a sample size of 200, we have verified the approximation is correct.

 The approximation begins by considering three candidate joint distributions: